apacheignite/documentation/web-console/web-console.md

   "title": "Web Console Hosting and Logo"
 }
 [/block]
 Ignite ships with **Ignite Web console** - a web application that can be deployed on your system environment.
 It allows configuring all the cluster properties and import schema from a database for integrating with persistence stores.
 It can connect to the specified database and generate all the required OR-mapping configuration (XML and pure Java) and Java domain model POJOs.
+The web console also features cluster monitoring functionality (available separately as GridGain plugin) that shows various cache and node metrics as well as CPU and heap usage.

 * [Demo Mode](doc:demo-mode)
 * [Local Deployment](doc:local-deployment)